-Version Date Summary of changes Rationale for update Updated version numbering to reflect use of NHS NSS Naming Convention Not applied retrospectively to minimise confusion although it is recognised this is a risk.
+Version Date Summary of changes Rationale for update Not applied retrospectively to minimise confusion although it is recognised this is a risk.
 V02.01 13/01/2025 Update to Section 2.8.
 Removal of link to SBAR which has been superceded by the Gloves literature review.
 The previously linked SBAR has now been archived as the content within the Gloves literature review within NIPCM supercedes this.
+V03.0 03/02/2025 Section 2.1 Addition of sentence to align with UKHSA guidance.
+Section 3 Table 2 - addition of where a fluid resistant gown or coverall may be appropriate to wear as PPE.
+UKHSA added information to exclude transition through an airport as travel history.
+A stakeholder query following care of patient with widespread rash and no respiratory symptoms highlighted a gap in the guidance.
+The additional information will aim to support patient management in future cases.